Powerball jackpot up to record $1.9 billion after no winner

 The numbers for the drawing were: white balls 28, 45, 53, 56, 69 and red Powerball 20.

-The website of the California Lottery Association said the next chance for someone to get lucky will be Monday.
+The next chance for someone to get lucky will be Monday night.

 The new $1.9 billion jackpot is for a winner who is paid through an annuity over 29 years.
-Winners of lottery jackpots usually prefer a lump sum of cash, which for Monday’s drawing would be $929.1 million, the California lottery site said.
+Winners of lottery jackpots usually prefer a lump sum of cash, which for Monday’s drawing would be $929.1 million.

 The Powerball prize keeps getting more massive because of the inability of anyone to overcome the long odds of 1 in 292.2 million and win the jackpot.
 To take the top prize, players must match all five white balls and one red Powerball.